FTP-droid/FTP-droid/README.md

 *   ✉️  You can contact me at [alaister.pereira@live.com](mailto:alaister.pereira@live.com)
 *   🧠  I'm currently developing projects using React!
 I would like to learn about IOS application development in the future.
-*   🤝  Open to collaborating on anything web dev related
+*   🤝  I'm open to collaborating on anything software related!

 ### Skills
 <p align="left">